nldias/staeble-wrr/README.md

 into the code.
 For use at other lakes, the corresponding lines (at least) will have to be modified.

+All source code in this repository is released under the GPL license.
+I cannot garantee that the code is correct under any circumstances of use; use it at your own risk (see the GPL license in file GPL.txt); and I cannot provide support for the code.
+However, I hope this is useful for research and/or educational purposes.

+Nelson Luís Dias
+nldias@ufpr.br

-Also need to put a GPL license
+All Also need to put a GPL license